wangbin579/auxiliary/README.md

   - Prove the new system is stable and find bugs that only occur in the real world
 * Regression testing
 * Performance comparison
-  - For instance, you can use tcpcopy to [compare the performance of Apache and Nginx](https://raw.github.com/wangbin579/auxiliary/master/docs/Apache%202.4%20vs.%20Nginx%20-%20A%20comparison%20under%20real%20online%20applications.pdf)
+  - For instance, you can use TCPCopy to [compare the performance of Apache and Nginx](https://raw.github.com/wangbin579/auxiliary/master/docs/Apache%202.4%20vs.%20Nginx%20-%20A%20comparison%20under%20real%20online%20applications.pdf)